-The fair value of each option grant was estimated on the date of grant using the following assumptions:
+The fair value of option grants was estimated on the date of grant using the following assumptions:

-Year ended December 31, 2007
+Period Ended September 30, 2008 Year Ended December 31, 2007

-Volatility 100.00%
+Volatility 190.00% 100.00%

-Risk-free interest rate 3.32%
+Risk-free interest rate 3.83% 3.32%

-Expected life 6.5 years
+Expected life 6.3 years 6.5 years

-Expected dividends 0.00%
+Expected dividends 0.00% 0.00%

-Weighted-average grant date fair value of stock options granted \$ 4.96
+Weighted-average grant date fair value of stock options granted \$ 3.54 \$ 4.96

-The expected life was determined using the simplified method outlined in Staff Accounting Bulletin No. 107, or SAB 107, taking the average of the vesting term and the contractual term of the option.
+The expected life was determined using the simplified method outlined in Staff Accounting Bulletin No. 107, extended by SAB 110, using the average of the vesting term and the contractual term of the option.
 Expected volatility of the stock options was based upon historical data and other relevant factors, such as the volatility of comparable publicly-traded companies at a similar stage of life cycle.
-The Company has not provided an estimate for forfeitures because the Company has no history of forfeited options and believes that all outstanding options at March 31, 2008 will vest.
+The Company has not provided an estimate for forfeitures because the Company has no history of forfeited options and believes that all outstanding options at September 30, 2008 will vest.
 In the future, the Company may change this estimate based on actual and expected future forfeiture rates.